Quadratic equations in metabelian Baumslag-Solitar groups: Introduction

 \subsection{Baumslag-Solitar groups}

-The Baumslag-Solitar groups are the one-relator groups given by the presentation $\BS(m,n) = \langle a,t|t^{-1}a^mt = a^n \rangle$.
+The Baumslag-Solitar groups are the one-relator groups given by the presentation $\BS(m,n) = \langle a,t \ | \ t^{-1}a^mt = a^n \rangle$.
 First studied by Gilbert Baumslag and Donald Solitar in 1962 \cite{Baumslag_Solitar:1962}, they have proven to be an abundant source of counterexamples and unexpected properties.
 In particular, these groups provided the first known examples of one-relator non-Hopfian groups (groups which admit an isomorphic proper quotient\footnote{$\BS{(m,n)}$ is non-Hopfian whenever $m,n$ have different sets of prime divisors, e.g. $\BS(2,3)$.}), and have continued to inspire much fruitful research.
 It is a well-known fact that the groups $\BS{(1,n)}$ are metabelian for all $n$, and that these are the only solvable Baumslag-Solitar groups.
-Notably, for $|n| \geq 2$, the first-order theory of $\BS(1,n)$ is undecidable, which is the case for any finitely generated solvable group that is not virtually abelian (see \cite{Noskov:1984}).
-Thus, determining which classes of equations and inequations are decidable (or undecidable) over the metabelian Baumslag-Solitar groups (which are not even virtually nilpotent) appears to be an interesting and important endeavor.
-Some related decidability and complexity results that have been recently establshed may be found in \cite{Lohrey:2020} (where it is proved that the knapsack problem for $\BS(1,n)$ is $\NP$-complete, whereas $\DP$ for systems of exponent equations\footnote{Equations of the form $g_1^{x_{i_1}}\cdots g_k^{x_{i_k}}$, with solutions sought in $\MN^k$.} is undecidable) and in \cite{Ciobanu-Holt-Rees:2020} (where decidability of $\DP$ is proved for groups which are virtually a direct product of hyperbolic groups, such as $\BS(n,\pm n)$).
+Notably, the first-order theory of $\BS(1,n)$ is undecidable for $|n| \geq 2$, which is the case for any finitely generated virtually solvable group that is not virtually abelian (this was proved by G. A. Noskov in \cite{Noskov:1984}).
+Thus, determining which classes of equations and inequations are decidable over the metabelian Baumslag-Solitar groups (which are not even virtually nilpotent) appears to be an interesting and important endeavor.

+The Diophantine problem for quadratic equations in $\BS(1,n)$ was recently shown to be decidable by Kharlampovich, Lopez and Miasnikov (see \cite{Kharlampovich-Lopez-Miasnikov:2020}).
+Numerous other algorithmic problems, including discrete optimization problems as well as decision problems, have also been recently studied in the metabelian Baumslag-Solitar groups.
+For instance, the knapsack problem was proved to be $\NP$-complete by M. Lohrey in \cite{Lohrey:2020}, whereas the Diophantine problem for systems of exponent equations\footnote{Equations of the form $g_1^{x_{i_1}}\cdots g_k^{x_{i_k}}$, with solutions sought in $\MN^k$.} was proved to be undecidable in the same paper.
+Decidability of the Diophantine problem for all groups which are virtually a direct product of hyperbolic groups, such as $\BS(n,\pm n)$, was proved by Ciobanu, Holt and Rees in \cite{Ciobanu-Holt-Rees:2020}, and in \cite{Duncan-Evetts-Holt-Rees:2023} the authors demonstrate that solution sets of certain families of equations over $\BS(1,n)$ form EDT0L languages.